 • How many clients do you currently work with?

-• How many apartment units have you helped clients buy?
+• How many apartment units/complexes have you helped clients buy?

 • Do you have references?

-• What is your availability to show apartments?
+• What is your availability to show apartment buildings?

 • How quickly do you typically respond to emails and phone calls?

 • What are your fees?
 Do you have a network of professionals who can help with other aspects of buying and owning an apartment complex?

 Recommended: Buying a Multifamily Property With No Money Down

 Renting is not always cheaper than buying, but at the same time, any type of homeownership comes with added costs that renters don’t have to incur.